-The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-E3 are two digital cameras that were officially introduced in September 2017.
+The Sony Cyber-shot DSC-RX10 IV and the Fujifilm X-E3 are two digital cameras that were revealed to the public in September 2017.
 The RX10 IV is a fixed lens compact, while the X-E3 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 IV) and an APS-C (X-E3) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX10 IV vs Fujifilm X-E3

-The physical size and weight of the Sony RX10 IV and the Fujifilm X-E3 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony RX10 IV and the Fujifilm X-E3 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (28 percent) than the Sony RX10 IV.
 It is worth mentioning in this context that the RX10 IV is splash and dust resistant, while the X-E3 does not feature any corresponding weather-sealing.